Rybakina downs Swiatek to move into Australian Open semi-finals

 Rybakina then made the most of Swiatek's frustrations with her service, taking the second game of the second set by crashing a forehand into the corner with the Pole rooted to the spot.

-Swiatek was left questioning a marginal line call as Rybakina broke her serve again before comfortably holding to advance.
+Swiatek was left questioning a marginal line call as Rybakina broke her serve again late in the set before comfortably holding to advance.